BEST DOCUMENTARY SHORT - 2020 RAW SCIENCE Film Festival.

-BEST DOCUMENTARY - 2020 SCI-ON Film Festival
+BEST DOCUMENTARY FILM - 2020 SCI-ON Film Festival, Nevada

-BEST DOCUMENTARY SHORT - 2020 AFMX Festival
+BEST DOCUMENTARY SHORT - 2020 AFMX Festival, New Mexico

 FINALIST - USA Film Festival

-FINALIST - Rome PRISMA Film Festival
+FINALIST - Rome PRISMA Film Festival, Italy

 Terror and Hope: The Science of Resilience is a story about children and war.
 It’s about stress so severe and prolonged it can become toxic.
 It’s about scientists and humanitarians working to provide hope in what can seem like a pretty hopeless world.
 And it’s the story of courageous Syrian families raising their children in the face of violence and oppression - their past defined by terror, their future driven by hope.